debug-ito/greskell/README.md

 [GraphSON](http://tinkerpop.apache.org/docs/current/dev/io/#graphson) is a format to encode graph structure types into JSON.
 As of this writing, there are three slightly different versions of GraphSON. `AVertex`, `AEdge`, `AVertexProperty` and `AProperty` support all of GraphSON version 1, 2 and 3.
 However, that makes their structures a little complicated.

-To support GraphSON decoding, we introduced a data type called `GraphSON`. `GraphSON a` has data of type `a` and opitoal "type string" that describes the type of that data.
+To support GraphSON decoding, we introduced a data type called `GraphSON`. `GraphSON a` has data of type `a` and optional "type string" that describes the type of that data.

 ```haskell GraphSON
 import Data.Greskell.GraphSON (GraphSON(..))